 Note: Windows users should select "Add python.exe to Path" (see below - this option is not selected by default).

-- 2. Now prepare the sketch and configuration for upload via a serial port. - Start Arduino IDE and upload the sketch BasicOTA.ino, available under File > Examples > ArduinoOTA
+2. Now prepare the sketch and configuration for upload via a serial port.

 • Update the SSID and password in the sketch, so that the module can join your Wi-Fi network

 ''' #include <Arduino07A.h>